 Your team is churning out features almost as fast as you can think of new ones.
 The business people are happy, and the latest version of your software is rolled out without any bugs.
 Your future is so bright; you gotta wear shades!

 Are you using Jenkins for automation deployment?
 If not, it’s about time you gave it a shot.
 Keep reading for your quick guide to using Jenkins for your DevOps team.

 What is Automation Deployment?

 If you’re a certain age, you will remember using floppy disk drive [or even tape drives if you’re a true geezer] to install software on a computer.
 Before the internet became popular, software development teams had to physically deploy the code to the end users with magnetic media.
-Deployment often meant actually mailing disks to tens of thousands of users.
+Deployment often meant mailing disks to tens of thousands of users.

 In most modern distribution models, the entire process is continuous.
-Security patches come out all the time, and users expect updates to mostly happen in the background.
+Security patches come out all the time, and users expect updates to happen mostly in the background.

 Downtown has become unacceptable, and users don’t even want to hear about this stuff.
 They expect it all to happen in the background, by magic.

 Jenkins is a software program used for Continuous Integration, or C.I.
 Continuous integration is the concept and practice of bringing the entire series of steps in deployment and rolling them out as soon as possible.
 The whole process becomes continuous.

 Instead of mailing floppy disks to customers when a new version comes out, in continuous integration, as soon as the code is confirmed into the base, it goes out.
 Version numbers don’t correspond to rollout events but are just the order in which the software is created.

 Jenkins is like a manager who executes certain steps that are needed for the deployment process.
 There are typical steps that are always done, and Jenkins can tweak them.